 I make art because I believe that all life is precious and purposeful.
 I desire to inspire others to disassociate the concept of value with external appearance.
 By drawing the viewer in to a detailed narrative moment, I hope to stimulate both a sense of social empathy and also introspection regarding the origin of purpose in their own life.

-Working in mixed media and ceramics, my pieces are built up from many parts, incorporating a high level of detail and layering that often requires a second, closer look.
+In practice I work mainly in ceramics, often utilizing mixed media and found objects, incorporating a high level of detail and layering that often requires a second, closer look.